cmp-202/ssh2shell/README.md

 * .unpipe(destination) removes piped streams but can only be called after a connection has been made.

 *Variables*

 * .sshObj is the host object as defined above along with some instance variables.

-* .command is the current command being run until a new prompt is detected and the next command replaces it or a commandTimeout event is raised which may cause a disconnection.
+* .command is the current command being run until a new prompt is detected and the next command replaces it.

-* .idleTime is used by the command timeout timer

-* .asciiFilter is the regular expression used to filter out non-standard ascii values from response text

-* .textColorFilter is the regular expression used to filter out text colour codes

-* .passwordPromt is the characters used to identify a valid password prompt

-* .passphrasePromt is the characters used to identify a valid passphrase prompt

-* .standardPromt is the characters used to identify a valid standard prompt

 Test Files: